MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/dns-records-not-present.md

 A good solution to this problem is to configure the DNS client on domain controllers point off-box DNS Servers addresses as primary for name resolution.
 Designate local hub DNS servers per region and have all the DNS servers in that region point that one DNS server.
 The hublet DNS servers all point to a single DNS server in a tiered hub-and-spoke model.
 All DNS servers can point themselves as secondary's but not primaries.
 Because restarts triggered by Windows Update usually occur at 03:00, as long as there's only one hublet DNS server per time zone, you'll never meet this issue.

 Check the Active Directory object version on the dnsNode object that contains the missing record.
-If it's a large number, this might be your issue.
+If it's a large number, it might be your issue.
 A possibility is to move the exclusion of the SRV records to local policy to stop the constant deregistrations.

 However, there's an issue with the new behavior.
 In the new behavior, the SRV records are removed only one time, specifically the first time that the policy is applied.
 Because the records are non-linked multivalued attribute, a condition can occur where multiple domain controllers remove SRV records on different DNS servers before Active Directory coverage of the zone.
 When the underlying attribute is fully converged, the last DNS server to receive a deletion is the only version that is kept.
 Only the records that were removed on that DNS server are removed from the SRV record.
 The SRV records removed on other DNS servers seem to come back.
 Manual cleanup may be required after the all domain controllers have applied the GPO and the affected SRV records are fully converged.

 ### Cause 4: Windows Server 2008 zone transfer delete bug

-This is resolved by installing Windows Server 2008 Service Pack 2 or [KB953317](https://support.microsoft.com/help/953317).
-This issue is specific to Windows Server 2008 DNS zones that are hosting secondary copies of DNS zones, and it doesn't occur when the Microsoft DNS Server role is installed on Windows Server 2008 R2, Windows Server 2003 R2, Windows Server 2003, or Windows 2000 Server computers.
+This issue is resolved by installing Windows Server 2008 Service Pack 2, or [KB953317](https://support.microsoft.com/help/953317).
+This issue is specific to Windows Server 2008 DNS zones that are hosting secondary copies of DNS zones.
+It doesn't occur when the Microsoft DNS Server role is installed on computers running other versions of Windows.

 ### Cause 5: Host "A" record deleted when the IP address is changed in Windows Vista, Windows Server 2008, Windows 7, or Windows Server 2008 R2